What is Sexual Misconduct?

 What is Consent?

-"Mutually understandable words or actions, actively communicated both knowingly and voluntarily, that clearly convey permission for a specific activity."
+"Mutually understandable words or actions, actively communicated both knowingly and voluntarily, that clearly convey permission for sexual activity."

 - Clear words or actions

 - Must be Active -- not passive or implied

 You DO NOT have Consent when:

 Consent is invalid if it is COMPELLED by: